I am a forest ecologist at the Institute for Alpine Environment at Eurac Research in Bolzano/Bozen, Italy.

 Advanced multifunctional management of European mountain forests

-I occasionally publish posts in Forest Monitor and in the EFI Resilience Blog
+I occasionally publish posts in the EFI Resilience Blog and in Forest Monitor.
+Here also featured articles in the web, interviews and dissemination

 See my CV for contributions prior 2016